USRSE/usrse25/pages/attend/overview.md

 We are still finalizing event details and will provide more information as it is available.

-* An all-gender restroom will be available.
+* An single-occupant restroom is available on the third floor of the hotel.
+Take the elevator and then turn left.
 * A small quiet room (sits about 10 people at a conference table) will be available during conference programming.
 This is for people who need a sensory break and opportunity to reset alone in a quiet environment.
 Those using this room are expected to be silent and to not engage others in the space.
-If you need another private space during the conference, please check at the registration desk about other options.
+If you need another private space during the conference, please check at the conference registration desk about other options.
 * If you need a nursing or medical room during the event and will not have your own hotel room at the Marriott, please let us know at [usrse25-conference@us-rse.org](mailto:usrse25-conference@us-rse.org) and we will ensure that one is available.
 * The [hotel website](https://www.marriott.com/en-us/hotels/phlmo-philadelphia-marriott-old-city/overview/) includes floorplan information and 3D walk-throughs of the common spaces if you'd like to familiarize yourself with venue before attending.
 * If you need a letter to support a travel visa application, please contact [usrse25-conference@us-rse.org](mailto:usrse25-conference@us-rse.org).